Virginia Tech® home

 Elements

 There are 16 elements essential to plant growth.
 Carbon, hydrogen, and oxygen come from air and/ or water.
-Nitrogen, phosphorous and potassium are considered fertilizer macronutrients because plants require them in a relatively large quantity for maximum growth and may need to be added to the soil annually.
-Calcium, magnesium, and sulfur are secondary macronutrients but usually are either present in sufficient quantities or are added coincidentally with other materials (e.g., lime).
+Nitrogen, phosphorus, and potassium are considered fertilizer macronutrients because plants require them in relatively large quantities for maximum growth and may need to be added to the soil annually.
+Calcium, magnesium, and sulfur are secondary macronutrients but are usually either present in sufficient quantities or are added coincidentally with other materials (e.g., lime).
 The other 7 nutrients, called micronutrients (or trace or minor elements), are needed in very small quantities, and most soils already contain sufficient supplies.

-Synthetic fertilizers are relatively pure chemicals and most do not carry the trace elements normally present in organic fertilizers.
-Therefore, addition of trace elements through purchased or other organic materials such as manure, compost, green manures, and mulching, etc. is recommended.
+Synthetic fertilizers are relatively pure chemicals, and most do not carry the trace elements normally present in organic fertilizers.
+Therefore, the addition of trace elements through purchased or other organic materials such as manure, compost, green manures, and mulching, etc. is recommended.

 Elements Deficiency Symptoms Comments